TAX ESTATE APPRAISALS for IRS with Art of Estates

 Fair Market Value is not to be determined by a forced sale, nor is the Fair Market Value of an item of property to be determined by the sale price of the item in a market other than that in which such an item is most commonly sold to the public taking into consideration the location of the item wherever appropriate.
 Treasury Regulation § 20.2031-1(b)

 This information is further explained and declared in more detail under Internal Revenue Code Section 170(f)(11)(E)(ii).
-Recently, auction houses and galleries have been called into question about their potentially biased appraisal services, Estate of Kollsman v.
+Auction houses, Estate Sale companies, and galleries have come under scrutiny about their potentially biased appraisal services, Estate of Kollsman v.
 Commissioner (T.C.
 Memo.
 2017-40).
 We are not an auction house or a gallery.
-As a full-time accredited Appraisal Firm, we are providing accurate, unbiased, and dependable appraisal services coupled with the latest in market analysis’ for art collections and personal property.
+Effective January 1st, 2018 the Personal Property Appraiser Qualification Criteria was released new guidance raising the bar for potential personal property appraisers.

 State by State Laws for Inheritance & Estate Tax